What is Sundry Creditors? Meaning and Examples

 The accounting adjustment of miscellaneous creditors is by debiting the expense account and crediting a sundry creditors’ account.
 It indicates that an expense has been incurred (diminishing the equity) and an obligation (a liability) has been created.
 Let us take a simple sundry creditors example with a case study.

-SoulFry, an Indian cuisine business based in Bengaluru, bought groceries worth ₹5,000 from a local supplier on credit.
+SoulFry, an Indian cuisine business in Bengaluru, bought groceries worth ₹5,000 from a local supplier on credit.

 Sundry Creditors in Balance Sheet